William Henry Baldwin Jr.: Personal

-On October 30, 1889, Baldwin married Ruth Standish Bowles of Springfield, Massachusetts, daughter of the Samuel Bowles, editor and owner of the Springfield Republican.
+On October 30, 1889, Baldwin married Ruth Standish Bowles of Springfield, Massachusetts, daughter of Samuel Bowles, the editor and owner of the Springfield Republican.
 They had three children: Ruth Standish Baldwin (born August 8, 1890, William Henry Baldwin III (born September 17, 1891), and Mary Chaffee Baldwin (1896–1897).
-Mrs. Baldwin joined him in his work for African American education and was one of the founders of the National Urban League in 1910.
+Mrs. Baldwin joined him in his work for African-American education and was one of the founders of the National Urban League in 1910.
 Their daughter Ruth married the landscape painter John Fulton Folinsbee.

-Baldwin died of intestinal cancer at his home in Locust Valley. in 1905.
+Baldwin died of intestinal cancer at his home in Locust Valley in 1905.
 He was buried in Forest Hill Cemetery in Boston following a private funeral in Glen Cove, New York.
 His memorial service was attended by many notables of the day, including William K. Vanderbilt and Andrew Carnegie.
 After his death the ferries operated by the Long Island Railroad flew their flags at half mast and the principal stations on the road were draped in black for several days.